The Bayern Munich star admitted his frustration that his compatriot publicly stated he would vote for Cristiano Ronaldo to win the prestigious award

-However, Ronaldo remains one of the firm favorites after an incredible performance record during 2013, with Liverpool defender Sakho citing that as the decisive reason behind his vote.
+However, Ronaldo remains one of the firm favourites after an incredible performance record during 2013, with Liverpool defender Sakho citing that as the decisive reason behind his vote.

 "I would vote for Cristiano Ronaldo," the France international told beIN Sport on Monday.
 "He is a high-level player and athlete and the statistics of the Portuguese are really impressive.